 Difficulty with an employer or employee?
 We will fight your case and get the best result for you in a tribunal…

 Having difficulty with an employer?
 Feel you have been unfairly treated or discriminated?
-Mark Reynolds Solicitors have offices in Liverpool, Leigh, Runcorn & Warrington, call us for a free initial consultation on 0800 002 9577, alternatively, fill out a contact form to the right or go through to our contact page by clicking here.
+Mark Reynolds Solicitors have offices in Liverpool, Leigh, Runcorn & Warrington, call us to arrange a consultation on 0800 002 9577, alternatively, fill out a contact form to the right or go through to our contact page by clicking here.

 Employment law can be complex but our solicitors will always get straight to the heart of the matter by providing professional, practical and down to earth legal advice.
 We are very client focused and offer a personal approach when dealing with your concerns.
 We will take the time to understand your situation and our aim is to achieve the best result for you as quickly and efficiently as possible.
 If you live in Liverpool, Leigh, Runcorn or Warrington you can visit our offices for friendly no-obligation advice.

 At Mark Reynolds Solicitors, we can help with any employment law problem and have particular experience in dealing with both Employee and Employer Services.
 Our Employment Law Solicitors work on the full range of both contentious (such as employment law tribunal matters) and non-contentious matters (such as contract drafting).

 Mark Reynolds Solicitors will advise and support you in relation to any difficulties you are experiencing as an employer or an employee.
 If it is necessary, your case can be taken to a tribunal and our expert solicitors in Employment Law will be supporting you throughout the proceedings.
 We have 4 offices situated across the northwest; Liverpool, Leigh, Runcorn & Warrington and can do house call-outs if that is suitable for you.